 20. It was strange, we were fed well but sometimes I would get different meals from the rest of them.
 I was a good eater, I would eat anything.
 The only thing I couldn't eat was cheese on its own.
 One time she gave us a salad and it had cheese on it and I couldn't eat it, I felt sick.
 I got it for breakfast the next day.
-If you didn't eat something

-- you got it the next day.
+If you didn't eat something you got it the next day.
 I think Mr wasn't aware of a lot of things she done.
-He was out working all the time and she seemed to change when he came home. - 21.
-Mrs would go shopping on a Saturday and take and and they would go for afternoon tea.
-She never took me, so Mr took me to football matches.
+He was out working all the time and she seemed to change when he came home.

+- 21. Mrs would go shopping on a Saturday and take would go for afternoon tea.
+She never took me, so Mr would took me to football matches.
 He was good to me, he would try to hide me out the way.
 I think he knew she was treating me differently.
 He took me to a football game one night.
 I got a pie and a Bovril.
 He was a different man at football matches, I'd never heard him raise his voice in the house.
-I just remember the holidays and going places with Mr .
-I don't even like football. - was leaving primary when we started.
+I just remember the holidays and going places with Mr w.
+I don't even like football. - 22. was leaving primary when we started.
 I think she was five years older.
-I got on ok with I had very little contact with her, she was very quiet, but she was a nice girl.
-I and got the same food as FNZ-SPO too.
-One time they were getting some kind of meat and I got stovies and I asked why and Mrs FNZ said I wouldn't have eaten it.
+I got on ok with the leavest of the same food as t